sickozell/SickoCV/README.md

 A double click on 'STOR' button saves the current sequence to the selected program.
 'RECL' button reloads the stored selected program.

+TrigSeq and TrigSeq+ have a TURING mode setting in the right-click menu.
+It activates the CV out calculation regarding the on steps as if it was a 'fixed' randLoops module where you can manually adjust the bits of the register.
+Please refer to randLoops instruction to see how it works.
+In TURING mode the RST knob acts like a CV out attenuator.

 #### RIGHT-CLICK MENU
 Knob Range (stepSeq only): sets the range of the step knobs (default -10/+10v).